Aug. 24, 2009 —

 NORAD is also prepared to respond to any shuttle emergency by securing the airspace over necessary Launch Abort Sites should emergency landing be required.

 The safety and security of North American airspace remains NORAD's prime mission.
 The command retains a robust air defense posture to maintain air sovereignty over the continental U.S., Alaska and Canada.
 Since Sept.
-11, 2001, Continental U.S. NORAD Region fighters have responded to more than 2,350 possible air threats in the United States and have flown more than 55,000 sorties (refueling, Airborne Warning and Control System, etc.) in support of Operation Noble Eagle.
+11, 2001, NORAD fighters have scrambled or diverted more than 2,100 times in response to air events, and NORAD aircraft have flown more than 53,000 sorties (refueling, Airborne Warning and Control System, etc.) in support of Operation Noble Eagle.